 The Internship evaluation forms are turned in at midterm and at the end of each semester.
 They are completed by the student's site supervisor.
-In the fall, 2008, there were 13 students in either the first or second semester of their internships at main campus, 18 at Rio, and 2 at Farmington.
-In the spring, 2009, there were 14 at the main campus, 7 at Rio, and 2 at Farmington.
+In the fall, 2009, there were 12 students in either the first or second semester of their internships at main campus, 15 at Rio, and 3 at Farmington.
+In the spring, 2010, there were 10 at the main campus, 8 at Rio, and 2 at Farmington.
 The evaluations showed that our students were consistently performing effectively in their various counseling roles.
-If there were any concerns that emerged at the midterm evaluation they were adequately handled.
-In these cases all it took was for the faculty supervisors to meet with those students and their performance in the area of concern improved.
+We had no cause for concern with any of our students during these two semesters.
+They all seem to be functioning at or above expected levels of effectiveness.